Archiving – How it is designed, how does it work

 They are explained in more detail in this separate blog.

-Finally we will update the Archiving status of the objects to ArchivingInProcess, so you & we know when the Archiving process has been started.
+Next we will update the Archiving status of the objects to Archived, so you know that the Archiving process has been finished.

 - Keep in mind that you need any search criteria (even a asterisk) to trigger the search.

 - You may also filter by object type to narrow down your result list.

 - By clicking on the link the Quick View will open.